jobelche/Empirical-Accuracy/README.md

 # Empirical Accuracy
 Demystifying Statistical Analysis of Shooting

 The purpose of this text is to establish repeatable testing concepts for precision shooting.
-The target audience is anyone that has the skills to repeatedly shoot a rifle with precision but are interested in exploring how to test if a change in the system is actually an improvement.
+The target audience is anyone that has the skills to repeatedly shoot a rifle system with precision but are interested in exploring how to test if a change in the system is actually an improvement.
 Such as testing reloaded ammo vs factory ammo.
-Testing a upgrade from a factory stock to a custom precision chassis.
+Testing an upgrade from a factory stock to a custom precision chassis.
 Even testing minor changes like a different lot number of your favorite reloading component.

 ## BLUF (Bottom Line Up Front)

-Most mid-tier rifles with mid-tier optics running mid-tier ammunition will outperform most shooters.
-More than a handful of "budget" rifle brands will do the same.
+Most mid-tier rifle systems with mid-tier optics running mid-tier ammunition will outperform most shooters.
+More than a handful of "budget" rifle systems will do the same.
 There is no incantation you can say over a bag rest or magical rune to carve into the turret ring to make precision shooting "easy."
-Outshooting a store-bought rifle is expensive and hard, and nothing is changing that.
+Outshooting a store-bought rifle system is expensive and hard, and nothing is changing that.
 Anyone telling you differently is selling something.

 ## What is "Precision Shooting"?

-For this guide, "Precision Shooting" will be defined as the intentional discharge of a firearm with a high degree of consistency.
+For this guide, "Precision Shooting" will be defined as the intentional discharge of a firearm system with a high degree of consistency.
 Two major shooting disciplines include:

 * **Hunting:** In this context, precision shooting enables the hunter to evaluate their system to determine if they can ethically harvest game.
 * **Competition:** Precision shooting in competitive settings typically involves organized events where participants aim (pun intended) to achieve the highest possible scores by shooting targets from various distances and positions.
 Most competitions also include a time element.

 Both disciplines require proficiencies such as calculating the effects of distance, understanding environmental (weather) conditions, and executing proper shooting techniques.

 Other disciplines include military and law enforcement.
 These are outside the scope of this guide.
 The focus will primarily be on competition shooting and applying those concepts, where applicable, to improve hunting proficiencies.

 ## Budget

 Shooting is expensive, and it seems to be getting more expensive every year.
 Following this guide will not be cheap.
 One of the many goals is to prevent the waste of time and materials.
 It will feel more expensive upfront (because it will be).
 The first step in collecting data is pulling the trigger.
 Every piece of data collected early will make testing/troubleshooting less expensive in the future.

 ## Skip the Filler...